astroalex80/ASCOM-Pololu-Tic-Focuser/README.md

 # ASCOM-Pololu-Tic-Focuser
+Update 11.05.2025:
+As struggeling a bit with the Installer, causing the focuser not working for some folks, here a guideline for manual installing.
+Basically it is the copy of my files of my remote setup in Spain were the Pololu Tic Focuser is working flawlessly since a couple of month.

+Create a folder named "Pololu Tic" under: "C:\Program Files (x86)\Common Files\ASCOM\Focuser\" and copy the files ASCOM.PololuTicFocuser.exe and LibUsbDotNet.LibUsbDotNet.dll to it.

 ASCOM USB Motor focuser based on a Pololu Tic Motorcontroller.

 First install USB device driver from Pololu as well as the Tic Control Center.